iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 Of course, this is part and parcel of being a developer.
 However, you typically have other developers working alongside you to share the burden and a reasonable release cadence that (hopefully) provides real-world evidence that your work is good enough for production.

-In the weeks before the launch, I didn't *feel* stressed at all — we'd had a very long TestFlight period with over 100 testers over all the difference camera brands Cascable now supports and all of the major issues were ironed out.
+In the weeks before the launch, I didn't *feel* stressed at all — we'd had a very long TestFlight period with over 100 testers over all the different camera brands Cascable now supports and all of the major issues were ironed out.
 I'd enforced a feature-freeze at the beginning of June, and a ship-to-App Store date of July 29th.
 That's two months in feature freeze and two weeks between uploading to the App Store and releasing — plenty of time to iron out any issues before shipping, and plenty up time to iron out any App Store problems before releasing.

 *Plus*, this time I had help in the form of [Tim](http://ikennd.ac/blog/2016/04/secret-diary-of-a-side-project-part-7/), who'd been diligently working away at the website for weeks — this time, it was finished by the time I'd hit code freeze and better than ever - much more content and some lovely extras like a nicely made video.